objcio/articles/2015-02-09-gpu-shader-programming.md

 varying highp vec2 textureCoordinate;
 ```

 Since the fragment shader works on each and every pixel, we need a way to determine which pixel/fragment we are currently analyzing.
-It needs to store both the x and the y coordinate for the pixel.
+It needs to store both the X and the Y coordinate for the pixel.
 We are receiving the current texture coordinate that was set up in the vertex shader.

 ```glsl
 uniform sampler2D inputImageTexture;
 ```

-In order to process an image, we are receiving a reference to the texture from the application.
-The reason this data type is called a `sampler2D` is because we are using the shader to go in and sample a point in a 2D texture.
-The reason this data type is called a `sampler2D` is a function that, just as it sounds, samples from a 2D texture.
+In order to process an image, we are receiving a reference to the image from the application, which we are treating as a 2D texture.
+The reason this data type is called a `sampler2D` is because we are using the shader to go in and pluck out a point in that 2D texture to process.

 ```glsl
 gl_FragColor = texture2D(inputImageTexture, textureCoordinate);